 Various libraries and third-party applications that the CMS relies on have to be installed.
 For example, an edit-page image cropper might rely on the GD Graphics library.
 Video playback might require streaming software.

 The number of things that need to happen on a web server in order to get a single, simple application up and running can be maddening.
 No wonder Paul Graham hates installing software.

-One Click Installation to the rescue
+One-Click Installation to the Rescue

-Someone has taken the time to figure out all of the things that are needed for an application to be installed properly, and then built another application that makes sure those things are in place.
+One-click installation is essentially like those Install Wizards you see on your home computer.
+Someone has taken the time to figure out all of the things that are needed for an application to be installed properly and then built another application that makes sure those things are in place.